davidlin20dev/Third_Ear/README.md

 ## Introduction

-This project presents a web-based prototype demonstrating a "Third Ear" feature.
-It's specifically designed as a tool to assist contact center agents during live calls.
+This project presents a "Third Ear" web prototype, a tool designed to assist contact center agents during live calls.
+It aims to reduce agent burnout and enhance customer experience (CX) by minimizing back-and-forth communication.

 ## Issue Addressed